WAVES: Women of the U.S. Navy – A Tribute to Their Service and Contribution (1944)

 This means more work onshore — and fewer men available to fill shore billets.

-But women can fill these essential posts — and serve them well.
-That is why you are needed in the Navy now — to share proudly in work that must be done before victory can be ours.
+But women can fill these essential posts and serve them well.
+That is why you are needed in the Navy now—to share the work that must be done before victory can be ours proudly.

 A great opportunity for you ....

-As a WAVE in the Navy, you take your place side by side with men and women who have found great satisfaction in the service of their country.
+As a WAVE in the Navy, you take your place alongside men and women who have found great satisfaction in the service of their country.

 You hold the same ranks or ratings as Navy men — and earn the same good pay, beginning at the equivalent of $141.50 per month, counting food and quarters.